jarquinsandra/consensus_win/README.md

 The program was build with Python 3.7.
 It is a Flask application with a MySQL database and it considers the use of Microsoft MySQL Workbench, and its server, but you can use WAMP or MAMP.

-You only have to follow the instrucctions one time in you computer to setup the enviroment and install the python dependencies.
+You only have to follow the instrucctions one time in you computer to setup the environment and install the python dependencies.

 1. Install Windows Subsystem for Linux (WSL) you can find the installation instructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 2. Open the Microsoft Store and select Ubuntu Linux distribution, open Ubuntu and follow the tutorial for the link in the point 1, please save your username and password you are going to use them for all the following steps.